prrvchr/gContactOOo/README.md

 ![gContactOOo screenshot 7][32]

+If your data source has multiple tables, you will be asked to select the primary table.
+In this case select the table: **All my contacts**.

-If necessary it is possible to rename the names of the columns of the data source using the button: Field Assignment Please continue this wizard with the button: Next
+If necessary it is possible to rename the names of the columns of the data source using the button: **Field Assignment**.
+Please continue this wizard with the button: Next

 ![gContactOOo screenshot 8][33]

 You must name and create an odb file.
 To do this you must:
-- Uncheck the box: Embed this address book definition in the current document.
+- **Uncheck the box**: Embed this address book definition in the current document.
-- Named the odb file in the field: Location
+- Named the odb file in the field: **Location**.

 This odb file must also be made accessible.
 To do this you must:
-- Check the box: Make this address book available to all modules in LibreOffice
+- **Check the box**: Make this address book available to all modules in LibreOffice
-- Named the address book in the field: Address book name
+- Named the address book in the field: **Address book name**.

 ![gContactOOo screenshot 9][34]